 Your will is the place where you can designate the persons or institution (executor or executrix) you want to handle settlement of your estate subject to supervision by a probate court.
 A well drawn will can avoid some expenses and delays in the probate process that would otherwise occur in an intestate estate.

 We are often asked whether a living trust can make a will unnecessary.
 The answer is “no”.
-Even if you have an adequate estate plan set out in a living trust, it is always possible and usually preferable that you will have assets you own that are not in the living trust when you die.
-A simple will can direct your executor or executrix to place those assets in your trust for management and distribution in accordance with the plan contained in the trust document.
+Even if you have an estate plan set out in a living trust, it is always possible that you will have assets you own that are not in the living trust when you die.
+For example, a negligence claim against someone who caused your death is an asset of your estate and not of your trust.
+A simple will can direct your executor or executrix to place any assets you acquire at death or did not place in your trust during your lifetime, in your trust for management and distribution in accordance with the plan contained in the trust document.

 Wills are not effective until you die.
 They do not allow executors to handle your property while you are alive.
 Provisions in a power of attorney or a living trust can be effective to provide management of your property while you are alive and might become incapable of doing that management.